metal3d/drone-plugin-rancher/README.md

 With Rancher, that can be a bit problematic as the given "answers" for an application is not set.
 So, using interface to update something can potentially reset some values in a Deployment.

-"drone-plugin-rancher" is made to hit Rancher API to change the answer as if you did it on Rancher UI.
+"plugin-rancher" is made to hit Rancher API to change the answer as if you did it on Rancher UI.
 You don't need to use "drone-kubernetes" plugin.

 **Important** this plugin only manages "answers" and not "YAML" configuration.